 Therefore, new hardware favor large parallel computation with reduced memory footprint.
-For computationally intensive applications like FEM, the implementations should focus on explicit parallelism and improved memory efficiency.
+For computationally intensive applications like finite element methods, the implementations should focus on explicit parallelism and improved memory efficiency.

-The Sparse Matrix-vector multiplication are fundamentally limited by memory bandwidth rather than compute bandwidth ([12]).
+It has been shown that the Sparse Matrix-vector multiplication are fundamentally limited by memory bandwidth rather than compute bandwidth ([16]).
 However, if we consider iterative solvers, we realize that we actually don't need the whole matrix but only a matrix-vector product.
 This operation can in fact be done on-the-fly.
-By an optimal balance between memory access and at the cost of extra computations, once the problem size is sufficiently big then generating the matrix-vector on-the-fly from the weak form wins over the classical approach ([10]).
+By an optimal balance between memory access and at the cost of extra computations, once the problem size is sufficiently big then generating the matrix-vector on-the-fly from the weak form wins over the classical approach ([12]).

 Further, the finite elements we deal with often have tensor product structure at least for quadrilaterals on the reference element.
-For example, the degrees of freedom for a Lagrangian nodal finite element or Raviart-Thomas element are the tensor product of the 1d degrees of freedom in each direction.
-By using quadrature rules which are themselves tensor product of 1-D rules, then the evaluation of a finite element function on quadrature points can benefit from sum-factorization in terms of computational complexity.
+For example, the degrees of freedom for a Lagrangian nodal finite element or Raviart-Thomas element are the tensor product of the 1-D degrees of freedom in each direction.
+By using quadrature rules which are themselves tensor product of 1-D rules, then the evaluation of a finite element function on quadrature points can benefit from sum-factorization (3.4) in terms of computational complexity.

-The ideas of on-the-fly matrix-vector product and utilizing tensor product structure have been implemented in deal.ii as matrix free framework ([8]) and presented in dealii step 37
+The ideas of on-the-fly matrix-vector product and utilizing tensor product structure have been implemented in deal.ii as matrix free framework ([10]) and presented in dealii step 37

-The current implementation of matrix free supports Lagrangian finite elements where we are limited to having the same ansatz space in each coordinate direction.
+The current implementation of matrix free framework supports Lagrangian finite elements which are isotropic in nature.
+This means that we are limited to having the same ansatz space in each coordinate direction.

-On the other hand, the div-conforming Raviart-Thomas elements use a polynomial space of form $Q{k+1,k,k} \times Q{k,k+1,k} \times Q{k,k,k+1}$ and can not be evaluated in the current framework of matrix free.
-Hence, we are currently quite limited for using the high performance implementation.
+On the other hand, the divergence-conforming Raviart-Thomas elements use a polynomial space of anisotropic form (2.5) $Q{k+1,k,k} \times Q{k,k+1,k} \times Q{k,k,k+1}$ and can not be evaluated in the current framework of matrix free.
+Hence, we are currently limited for using the high performance implementation.
 In this thesis, we develop techniques to lift this restriction.